To be the driving force towards financial wellbeing for the people of Scotland

-Today MAS serves a membership of over 200 members organisations and individuals drawn from local authorities, CABx, and other voluntary projects, who all provide money advice.
+Today MAS serves a membership of around 150 members covering organisations and individuals drawn from local authorities, CABx, and other voluntary projects, who all provide money advice.
 Other members who are supportive of our objectives include Insolvency Practitioners, creditor and debt collection organisations.

 The organisation is governed by a Council of Management (COM) which is elected on an annual basis at the AGM.

-- Head of Operations and Finance - Karen Dawson
+- Head of Operations & Finance - Karen Dawson

 - Head of Events - Michael Donnelly